Guest Author: Edward Restivo.

 We all know that protein is essential to life, but did you know that there are different types of proteins?
 Do you know how much you really need vs. how much you think you need?
 And did you know that some proteins promote estrogen hormones while some promote testosterone hormones.
 Yes, it’s true.
 Some digest slowly and are good to consume at night while some are fast-acting and best consumed right after your strength exercising routine.

-It’s very important to know that Proteins are macronutrients that maintain the growth and care of the tissues in your body.
+It’s very important to know that Proteins are macronutrients that support the growth and care of the tissues in your body.

 Amino acids are the plain and simple building blocks of proteins and are classified as essential or non-essential.
 Essential amino acids are obtained from protein-plentiful foods such as meat, beans and poultry, while non-essential ones are created naturally in your body.
 According to the Centers for Disease Control and Prevention, you should obtain 10 percent to 25 percent of your daily calorie needs from proteins, especially while putting a high amount of stress on the body – ie, exercising.